The-Ludwig/praktipy/README.md

 # Thanks

 Thanks a lot to [PEP et al.](https://pep-dortmund.org/) for their [Toolbox-Workshop](https://toolbox.pep-dortmund.org/notes.html) and materials they provide.
-I basicly stole their matplotlib-tex-header!
+I basically stole their matplotlib-tex-header!